 Each stage is clearly defined and completed one by one Not suitable for projects with the possibility of requirement changes

-Milestones are evident and understood The progress appears to be vague and unmeasurable within the development stages
+Milestones are evident and understood Vague and unmeasurable progress within the development stages

-Every step of the process and outcomes are documented Integration is done at the very end, which gives room for bottlenecks
+Every step of the process and outcomes are documented Integration is done at the very end, presenting bottlenecks

 Scheme of iterative model